observeinc/aws-sam-apps/docs/forwarder.md

 Additionally, you may configure the following optional parameters:

 - **SourceBucketNames**: Comma-delimited list of S3 Bucket names for read permissions.
 The wildcard pattern `*` is supported.
 This parameter only grants the forwarder read permissions from the provided buckets.
 In order to copy objects, you must trigger the lambda on object creation through a [supported subscription method](#s3-bucket-subscription).
-- **SourceTopicArns**: Comma-delimited list of SNS Topic ARNs to receive messages from.
+- **SourceTopicArn**: SNS Topic ARN to receive messages from.
 The wildcard pattern `*` is supported.
 This parameter grants the topics the ability to publish to the Forwarder stack's SQS Queue.
 - **ContentTypeOverrides**: Comma-delimited list of [content type overrides](#content-type-overrides).

 ## S3 Bucket Subscription